 Andrew’s work has appeared in ESPN The Magazine, Ralph Lauren Magazine, Hemispheres, The New York Times and The New York Daily News among others.
 He holds a B.A. in journalism from the University of Pittsburgh and a joint M.A. in journalism and Latin American studies from New York University.
 His regional focus in reporting is Mexico and Central America.
 Andrew now works at Fox News Latino.

-Mari is a native of Washington state and earned a bachelor of arts in comparative literature at Stanford University.
+Mari is a native of Washington state and earned a B.A. in comparative literature at Stanford University.
 She holds a master’s degree in journalism and Latin American studies at New York University , where she focused on memory and human rights in Uruguay.
-Mari now works for the Center for Latin American and Caribbean Studies at NYU.
+Mari now works as as managing editor for Americas Quarterly.

 Rachel was a Henry MacCracken Fellow at New York University , where she earned a master’s degree in Latin American Studies.
 She grew up in Austin, Texas, and earned her bachelor’s degree from Smith College in Latin American/Latino Studies.
 Her past work has focused on Mexico, U.S.-Mexico relations, and Mexican Americans and immigrants in Texas.
 Rachel is currently earning a doctorate at the Centro Latinoamericano-Suizo at the University of St. Gallen in Switzerland.